martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 - C program is a collection of independent functions.
 We refer to them as functions and not methods since C is not an OOP language
 - boolean is not a standard data type in C, instead false is a number 0 and true is any number that is non-zero, including character ASCII values and etc.
 	- 0, NULL, '\0' result in false
-- *Dangling else* is an else selection statement for which there are more ifs
+- *Dangling else* is an else selection statement for which there are more ifs preceding it
 - Compiler doesn't see indentations, instead it connects the else statement with the closest if
 	- To address this, we use curly braces to indicate a code block
 - *Basic format specifiers*: